thefinnlab/psyanim-docs/overview/hello_psyanim_2.md

 An `Psyanim-2` experiment project is composed of of many files.

-However, except in advanced usage, there are only a few key files a researcher will be concerned with:
+However, there are only a few key files a researcher will be concerned with:

 - <ins>*index.js*</ins>: The main entry point for the `psyanim-2` experiment project.
 Most configuration happens here.
 - <ins>*scene definitions*</ins>: These scene definitions define the `psyanim-2 scenes` that are used in trials.